CosSGD: Communication-Efficient Federated Learning with a Simple Cosine-Based Quantization: Related work

-Quantization has a long history in signal processing for lossy data compression.
-Recently, it also had a crucial role in squeezing the model size from deep learning which needs millions of parameters~\cite{han2015deep_compression,courbariaux2015binaryconnect,zhang2018lqnet,liu2018bi}.
-In federated learning, to reduce the worker-to-server communication costs, quantization techniques are applied to compress the gradients from original float numbers with low-bits representation.
-Due to the fact of biased approximation, systems may lose performance after quantization.
-To overcome this, two parallel work TernGrad~\cite{wen2017terngrad} and QSGD~\cite{alistarh2017qsgd} utilize probabilistic unbiased quantization with correct expectations for quantized gradients.
-In addition, quantization errors can be reduced by rotation operations with random Hadamard matrices, which needs extra computation~\cite{suresh2017distributed_mean_hadamard}.
-Accordingly, communication efficiency is vastly improved by combining with sparsification and improved quantization~\cite{konevcny2016fl_communication}.
-In particular, 1-bit compression schemes have been explored to reduce the communication cost significantly.
-Seide et al. \cite{seide20141} have pioneered the 1-bit compression for the communication-efficient distributed training of networks for speech recognition. signSGD~\cite{bernstein2018signsgd} shows that the gradient signs -- which can be compressed with 1-bit data -- are strong training signals for optimizing non-convex problems with convergence guarantees. signSGD can be further improved with the error feedback from the previous training step~\cite{karimireddy2019error_feeback_signsgd}.
+We discuss gradient quantization~\cite{alistarh2017qsgd,fu2020tinyscript,han2015deep_compression,konevcny2016fl_communication,seide20141} and sparsification~\cite{konevcny2016fl_communication,aji2017sparse_top_k, strom2015scalable_top_k, alistarh2018convergence_top_k,lin2018deep_gradient_compression} in this subsection.
+Quantization aims to compress the float gradients to low-bits representations.
+Due to biased approximation, systems may lose performance after quantization.
+To overcome this, two parallel works, TernGrad~\cite{wen2017terngrad} and QSGD~\cite{alistarh2017qsgd}, utilize probabilistic unbiased quantization with correct expectations for quantized gradients.
+In addition, quantization errors can be reduced by rotations with random Hadamard matrices, which need extra computation~\cite{suresh2017distributed_mean_hadamard}.
+Besides, signSGD~\cite{bernstein2018signsgd} shows that the gradient signs -- represented with only 1-bit -- can be used for optimizing non-convex problems.
+Lastly, nonlinear quantization methods~\cite{han2015deep_compression, fu2020tinyscript} also study producing fewer quantization errors for the densely distributed data.
+Meanwhile, communication efficiency is vastly improved by combining with sparsification, which aims to return parts of gradients.
+The main strategies include random locations~\cite{konevcny2016fl_communication} and top-K locations~\cite{aji2017sparse_top_k, strom2015scalable_top_k, alistarh2018convergence_top_k,lin2018deep_gradient_compression}.

-Different from prior work, we design a nonlinear quantization, which is in particular effective in compressing gradients.
-Our approach provides precise and crucial training signals for the optimization on decentralized data.
-Last, our quantization does not need error feedback~\cite{karimireddy2019error_feeback_signsgd} to adjust the gradients; instead, we provide critical gradients independently in every step.